soeffi/comfoairq-homie-docker/README.md

       -e UUID="00000000000000000000000000000000" \
       comfoairq-homie-docker

+Note: host type network allows the script to discover the comfoconnect device, the default bridge might not work.

 You may want to specify further environment variables to configure the MQTT broker:

 | ENV | ComfoAirQ-Homie setting | default | Description |